Java Server SDK

 ```

-* `Statsig.newShared(sdkKey, options)`: Creates a new shared instance of Statsig that can be accessed globally
+- `Statsig.newShared(sdkKey, options)`: Creates a new shared instance of Statsig that you can access globally

-Also note that only one shared instance can exist at a time.
-Attempting to create a second shared instance will result in an error.
+> Also note that only one shared instance can exist at a time.
+Attempting to create a second shared instance results in an error.

 ## Manual exposures